-- shares of our common stock issuable upon the exercise of stock options granted after September 30, 2020 under our 2020 Equity Incentive Plan (2020 Plan) with a weighted-average exercise price of \$ per share; - 252,500 shares of restricted common stock granted after September 30, 2020 under our 2020 Plan;

-• shares of our common stock reserved for future issuance under our 2021 Equity Incentive Plan (2021 Plan), which will become effective upon the execution and delivery of the underwriting agreement for this offering, as well as any automatic annual increases in the number of shares of common stock reserved for issuance under our 2021 Plan and any shares underlying outstanding stock awards granted under our 2020 Plan that expire or are repurchased, forfeited, cancelled or withheld, as more fully described in the section entitled "Executive Compensation-Equity Incentive Plans"; and

-• shares of our common stock reserved for issuance under our 2021 Employee Stock Purchase Plan (ESPP), which will become effective upon the execution and delivery of the underwriting agreement for this offering, and any automatic annual increases in the number of shares of common stock reserved for future issuance under our ESPP.
+- 140,775 shares of our common stock issuable upon the exercise of outstanding stock options granted after December 31, 2020, with a weighted average exercise price of \$11.68 per share; - shares of our common stock reserved for future issuance under our 2021 Equity Incentive Plan (2021 Plan), which will become effective upon the execution and delivery of the underwriting agreement for this offering, as well as any automatic annual increases in the number of shares of common stock reserved for issuance under our 2021 Plan and any shares underlying outstanding stock awards granted under our 2020 Plan that expire or are repurchased, forfeited, cancelled or withheld, as more fully described in the section entitled "Executive Compensation-Equity Incentive Plans"; and - shares of our common stock reserved for issuance under our 2021 Employee Stock Purchase Plan (ESPP), which will become effective upon the execution and delivery of the underwriting agreement for this offering, and any automatic annual increases in the number of shares of common stock reserved for future issuance under our ESPP; and - shares of our common stock issuable upon the exercise of stock options to be granted to certain of our directors under our 2021 Plan, contingent and effective upon the effectiveness of the registration statement of which this prospectus forms a part, with an exercise price per share that is equal to the price per share at which our common stock is first sold to the public in this offering.

-In addition, unless we specifically state otherwise, the information in this prospectus assumes:
+In addition, unless we specifically state otherwise, the information in this prospectus assumes or gives effect to:

-- the issuance of an aggregate of 5,600,000 shares of our Series A preferred stock in October 2020 and our receipt of \$56.0 million in aggregate gross proceeds from this financing; - the automatic conversion of all outstanding shares of our Series A preferred stock into an aggregate of 5,600,000 shares of our common stock in connection with the closing of this offering; - · no exercise of the outstanding options described above; - no exercise of the underwriters' option to purchase up to an additional shares of common stock from us in this offering; - a 2,783-for-one forward stock split of our common stock effected on October 27, 2020; - a -for- stock split of our common stock to be effected prior to the closing of this offering; - an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus; and - the filing and effectiveness of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws immediately prior to and upon the closing of this offering, respectively.
+- · the Exchange; - the automatic conversion of outstanding shares of our Series A preferred stock into an aggregate of shares of our common stock, which will occur immediately prior to the closing of this offering; - · no exercise of the outstanding options described above; - no exercise of the underwriters' option to purchase up to an additional shares of common stock from us in this offering; - an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus; - a -for- stock split of our common stock effected on , 2021; and - the filing and effectiveness of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws immediately prior to and upon the closing of this offering, respectively.